pkeilbach/py-redis/README.md

 # Py-Redis

 A convenience wrapper for the [official Python Redis package](https://pypi.org/project/redis/).
-Supports the Python context manager protocol and takes care of (de-)serializing data to JSON as well as helper methods to work on multiple keys.
+Supports the Python context manager protocol and takes care of (de-)serializing data to JSON, as well as helper methods to work on multiple keys.

 ## Object Creation